ioccc-src/winner/2004/hibachi/README.md

 lynx hibachi/localhost/index.html
 ```

-Or once `Hibachi` is running, use a web browser, preferably one that
+Or once `Hibachi` is running, use a web browser (preferably one that
 supports images and JavaScript, to view the documentation and try
-some of the CGI examples, visit: http://localhost:8008/.
+some of the CGI examples) to visit: `http://localhost:8008/`.

 ### Building